Molx32/molx32.github.io/_posts/2022-08-03-Update-management-07.md

 ---
 <i>Hello there, the goal of this serie is to describe a real world implementation of <b>Azure Update Management</b>.
-This service was designed to update any machine in your infrastructure, whether they are hosted on Azure or elsewhere, provided your OSs are technically supported.
+This service was designed to update any machine in your infrastructure, whether they are hosted on Azure or elsewhere, provided your OSs are technically supported.</i>

-In order for every reader to understand and find answers to their need, to I'll try to give a comprehensive feedback from my experience, as well as sharing tips about design and architecture, automation, effectivement, troubleshooting issues, and so on!
+<i>In order for every reader to understand and find answers to their need, to I'll try to give a comprehensive feedback from my experience, as well as sharing tips about design and architecture, automation, effectivement, troubleshooting issues, and so on!</i>

-Have a nice reading.</i>
+<i>Have a nice reading.</i>

 ***